jason-kerney/distributed_tic_tac_toe/README.md

 ## Features Next

+  * When a match stops, any game that was caused by the match stops
-  1. When a player stops, any Match they are in stops
+  * When a player stops, any Match they are in stops
-  2. When a game stops, the Match is notified.
-      1. If all the players are available then start a new game
-      2. If any players are gone the match terminates
-  3. Keep score of matches tied, won and lost
+  * Keep score of matches tied, won and lost
+    * When a player stops any score they had is removed
-  4. Keep score of who has played whom and how many times.
+  * Keep score of who has played whom and how many times.
-  5. Rank players based on wins and losses.
+  * Rank players based on wins and losses.
-  6. Match players to similarly ranked players
+  * Match players to similarly ranked players
-  7. Determine winner of tournament.
+  * Determine winner of tournament.

 **TODO: Add description**